rg-hash/traceguard/README.md

 - A conservative abstention policy based on calibrated probability and evidence support.
 - FastAPI service, Docker image, tests, and GitHub Actions quality gate.

-The generated data is a starter dataset; it **does not** represent Oracle systems or production telecom data.

 ## Quick start